-If your child complains of a sore throat, consider if there are other symptoms.
-Do they have a runny nose that might be causing drainage in the throat?
+It can be hard to tell if your child simply has a sore throat or something more serious, like strep throat.
+If your child complains of a sore throat, it’s important to consider if there are other symptoms.
+Sometimes you can pinpoint the cause like allergies or a cold accompanied by congestion or a runny nose that might be causing drainage in the throat.

 A sore throat from a virus has no immediate cure beyond treating the symptoms, like if they have a fever.
 It needs to run its course.
 A simple cough due to throat irritation such as dust or a minor allergy is more “dry” sounding similar to when your own throat has a tickle in it.

 - Swollen throat/swollen tonsils